Unisolve/tari_cli_notes/tari_cli_mining_into.md

 # Introduction

 These notes cover mining Tari on the Linux command line.
-The setup documented here is uses Ubuntu 22.04 with one or more GPUs.
-The notes assume you will be using the console wallet.
+The setup documented here assumes a Linux server running Ubuntu 22.04 with one or more GPUs.
+For simplicity, we'll be using the console wallet.

+We'll also assume that you're only interested in mining on the Tari mainnet.

 These notes don't assume that you have a Linux desktop available to you.
 The command line is all you need.

-Please be aware that at present these notes are incomplete but I hope to address more of the topic over time.
+[Please be aware that at present these notes are incomplete but I hope to address more of the topic over time.]

 ## Criticisms and corrections and ideas